mbrenn3/GT-on-chip/161115/report.md

 | BSA            | 100 uL | 1 mL | -    |
 | CaCl2          | 100 uL | -    | 1 mL |

+**Reaction Scheme:**

+Droplet production was performed in the cold room.
+When cells combine with inducer in droplet device they will be diluted to 0.1 each.
+The remaining cell mix and inducer was kept in the cold room to be combined as a control.
+After 100 uL was pumped through the device (resulting in about 200 uL of droplets in oil) The emulsion and control reaction are placed in a heat block at 37C for 30 minutes

+*reaction started at:*

 **Emlusion Breaking**

+Both reaction tubes were taken out and placed at room temperature while emulsion breaking was formed

-Starting with 200 uL cells in emlusion add 500 uL CAT
+1. Starting with 200 uL cells in emlusion add 500 uL CAT

-Spin down for 30 seconds at 100 x g (in simple centrifuge at heidi's bench)
+2. Spin down for 30 seconds at 100 x g (in simple centrifuge at heidi's bench)

-Pipette oil out from bottom
+3. Pipette oil out from bottom

-add two times volume of pico break and gently rock tube
+4. add two times volume of pico break and gently rock tube

-spin again for 1 min at 100-1000 x g
+5. spin again for 1 min at 100-1000 x g

-pipette out top(cells) ~ 700 uL
+6. pipette out top(cells) ~ 700 uL

-Transfer to another tube and bring up to 2 mL with CAT
+Reactions ~200 uL were transfered to another tube tube and brought up to 2 mL with CAT

-Incubate for 1 hour at 37 C in a heat block
+Reactions were incubated for 60 minutes at 37 C.

 **Dilution Scheme**

-200 uL cell emulsion was transfered in to 2 mL CAT previously and incubated for 1 hour

 150 uL pipetted into 1.5 mL CAT to make 10^-2, 3xRNS, 3xRS, 3xRN, one for further dilution